spencer-melnick/simple-render/README.md

 - (Optional) Install vcpkg according to the instruction on its [Github page](https://github.com/microsoft/vcpkg)
 - (Optional) set your `VCPKG_ROOT` directory
 - Install the required libraries
-    - If you've set up vcpkg, you can grab all the libraries by running `.\vcpkg install sdl2 vulkan fmt` in your vcpkg folder
+    - If you've set up vcpkg, you can grab all the libraries by running `.\vcpkg install sdl2[vulkan] vulkan fmt spdlog` in your vcpkg folder
 - Configure and build
     - Currently I am using the [CMake Tools](https://github.com/microsoft/vscode-cmake-tools) extension for [VSCode](https://code.visualstudio.com/), but any IDE or modern compiler should work